 Over 40% of S&P 500 companies in 2005 find no place in 2015 list, a trillion dollars of market value impacted in 10 years.
 The size as much as the speed of this change is noteworthy.
-The only way for a company to create and sustain value in this environment is to continuously transform in the context of technology advancements.
+The only way for a company to create and sustain value in this environment is to continuously transform in the context of technological advancements.
 Technology advancements are raising the benchmark for product and service experiences, with consumer experiences defined by companies like Apple, Amazon and Google.

 The “why” of digital is obvious and the frequency of change in the “what” makes a mastery of the “how” of digital most significant.
 Digital transformation must be a “continuous transformation by design” and not a one-time modernization.
 It is about continuously crafting new lights, not just keeping the lights on.